Urban photoshoot tips for creative portrait photography in cities

 Cities are great places for portrait photography, because they’re full of interesting backgrounds, textures, colors and leading lines for dynamic composition.
 It’s a cinematic landscape waiting to be explored, but an urban photoshoot takes planning and preparation.

-Unlike portrait photography in the studio, at a local park or at the beach, the city is a busy environment with a lot of distractions, which can be a little daunting.
-So here are my top tips for getting the shots you want, without overshooting or exhausting yourself and your subject.
+Unlike portrait photography in the studio, at a local park or at the beach, the city is a busy environment with a lot of distractions, which can be daunting.
+So here are my top tips for getting the urban shots you want, without overshooting or exhausting yourself and your subject.

 But before we get into the details, what is urban portrait photography?